-Every person will have a different experience when it comes to passing a cocaine drug test.
+Every person will have a different experience when it comes to dealing with a cocaine test.
 One way to see if you will pass is with a cocaine test kit.
 These provide professional insight, so you can know whether you need to worry about the day of reckoning.

-The first and most effective step in passing a cocaine drug test is detoxification.
+The first and most effective step is detoxification.
 Make sure you abstain from using cocaine in any form while increasing your levels of exercise to metabolize the drug quicker.
 You can also use full-body detox kits, which have vitamins and supplements to flush out unwanted toxins, complementing all your hard work.

 Eating healthier foods will increase your likelihood of success, too.
 Not only will it improve your body’s metabolism, but you will be left with fewer fatty storage areas for the cocaine to linger.
 The ideal diet avoids any foods that are high in sugar and fat.

 Finally, if you are entirely sure that you will fail, buy fake urine.
 Synthetic urine comes with a 99.9 percent passing rate because it includes all the components of real pee, like creatinine, proteins, and urea.
 It even has the same golden appearance and musty odor.